What You Need to Know About the Liver Transplant Waitlist Process and Waitlist Times

 - MELD-Na SCORE or Model for End-Stage Liver Disease

 Your MELD-Na score will be based on these lab values:

 - Bilirubin, which indicates how effectively your liver is excreting bile

 - INR (prothrombin time), which indicates how well your liver can make blood clotting substances

 - Creatinine, which reflects your kidney function (kidney impairment often occurs alongside severe liver disease)

-MELD scores can range from six to 40; the higher your MELD score, the more urgent your need for a transplant.
-If you know your values for these three lab values, you can enter them here to calculate your MELD score.
-However, note that your score may go up or down over time, and that most patients will have their MELD score adjusted several times while waiting on the liver transplant list.
+MELD-Na scores can range from six to 40; the higher your MELD score, the more urgent your need for a transplant.
+If you know your values for these lab values, you can enter them here to calculate your MELD score.
+However, please note that your score may go up or down with each lab draw.

 Patients with the most urgent need will be considered first as organs become available.
-The only exceptions are for patients in the category of status 1A, indicating acute (sudden and severe onset) liver failure and a life expectancy of a few hours to a few days without a transplant, or status 1B, indicating a pediatric (age less than 18) patient with a chronic illness.
-At any given time, less than 1 percent of patients on the liver transplant list are classified as status 1A or 1B.
-You can learn more about liver allocation here.
+The only exceptions are for patients in the category of status 1A, indicating acute (sudden and severe onset) liver failure and a life expectancy of a few hours to a few days without a transplant.
+Learn more about liver allocation here.